To be eligible, the child or young person must have a physical or mental impairment that is substantial and permanent, where:

-The Short Breaks Team cannot accept applications for children under the age of five as the expectation is that they should be receiving their universal Early Years Funding (available from age two for children in receipt of DLA) and also support from Children’s Centre’s who are commissioned to provide services to that age group.
+The Short Breaks team cannot accept applications for children under the age of five.
+The expectation is that they should be receiving their universal Early Years funding (available from age two for children in receipt of disability living allowance) and also support from the Early childhood and family service (ECFS)

-If a child under five has exceptional needs they would need to be referred by a professional to MASH on an NSCB1 form clearly explaining why it was felt they had exceptional needs.
+If a child under five has exceptional needs they would need to be referred by a professional to CADS clearly explaining why it was felt they had exceptional needs.
 If appropriate they would then be referred to one of the specialist Children with Disabilities social work teams for a holistic social work assessment of the child and family’s needs.
-This would still not be an automatic right to access short breaks as many services do not provide for under fives.
+This would still not be an automatic right to access short breaks as many services do not provide for under-fives.